Pakistan International Airlines: Structure

-Pakistan International Airlines Corporation Limited (PIACL) is majority-owned by the Government of Pakistan (86%) while the remainder (14%) is owned by private shareholders.
+Pakistan International Airlines Corporation Limited (PIACL) is majority-owned by the Arif Habib Corporation (75%) while the remainder (25%) is owned by the Government of Pakistan.
 The airline is under the administration of Aviation Division and is managed by a president and chief executive officer as well as the board of directors.

 The board consists of nine independent non-executive members and has four sub-committees: an Audit Committee, Brand and Advertising Committee, Finance Committee, and Human Resource Committee, each having its charter and chairman.
 The president and chief executive officer leads the executive management of staff who run the airline.
 The airline's main headquarters are located at Karachi, while smaller subhead offices are located in several cities within Pakistan.

 Seven of PIA's ten departments are in Islamabad, viz, Marketing Department, Procedure Bureau, Central Reservation Control, Revenue Management, HR and Security and Vigilance Department.
 The remaining three departments are in Karachi, namely finance, engineering and situation room.